ATLANTBH/testing-research/parallel_mobile_execution/android/README.md

 - application file (APP_FILE)
 - folder for RSpec test output (TEST_OUTPUT)

-The device udid, device platform version and appium port are generated inside `runner.sh` script, while application file location needs to be set as environment variable (`export APP_FILE=PATH_TO_APK_FILE`) before running `runner.sh` script.
-Also, test output folder is passed as an argument to `runner.sh` script (see Usage).
+The device udid, device platform version and appium port are generated inside `android_runner.sh` script, while test output and path to apk file are passed as an argument to `android_runner.sh` script (see Usage).